shinyoungyou/user-docs/docs/pages/code.md

 This set shows how to use the multi-cursor feature in two common scenarios:

-- **Renaming Repeated Code**: Changing a repeated class name across multiple HTML elements.
+- Renaming Repeated Code: Changing a repeated class name across multiple HTML elements.
-- **Placing Multi-Cursor**: Adding an attribute to each list item in a simple HTML list.
+- Placing Multi-Cursor: Adding an attribute to each list item in a simple HTML list.

 ### Example 1: Renaming Repeated Code
-1. **Prepare your HTML File**

-    Copy and paste the following HTML structure into a new file:
+1. Copy and paste the following HTML structure into a new file:
 ``` { .html }
 <!DOCTYPE html>
 <html lang="en">